dellius-alexander/dellius-alexander/README.md

 # Welcome to Dellius Alexander Repo

 I am a Computer Science Major with a passion for Dev OPS, Development and Deep Learning Models.
-Within my repo you will find a host different project.
+Within my repo you will find a host different projects.
 Everything from Web Service, Kubernetes Setup & Deployments, to Tensorflow examples, and so on.
 Below are listed a few of my repos, mostly for educational purposes.

 ---